-- 1.1.1 This Annual Monitoring Report 2017 Volume 3 Safety was prepared by the European Aviation Safety Agency (EASA) in support to the Performance Review Body (PRB) of the Single European Sky (SES).
-It covers the third year (2017) of the second Reference Period (RP2) which runs for five years from 2015 to 2019.
-The report provides a summary of the Air Navigation Services (ANS) and network functions performance achieved for 2017 in the Key Performance Area (KPA) of safety.
-It refers to, and uses data from, the Member States subject to the provisions of the SES Performance Scheme in RP2 (RP2 SES States), as laid down in Article 1 of Regulation (EU) No 390/2013.
-Therefore, it covers the 28 EU Member States, Norway and Switzerland. - 1.1.2 The document is structured in three Chapters.
-This first Chapter describes the background and a brief reminder of Safety (Key) Performance Indicators (S(K)PIs) and targets used in the RP2, and the process and methods used to assess and review the performance of the ANS from a safety perspective.
-This section is similar to the one published in the previous years, but it is repeated for convenience to the reader.
-The second Chapter presents and analyses in detail the achieved values of S(K)PIs during the year 2017 and previous years of RP2 based on the information gathered from the submitted data from each Member State/Functional Airspace Block (FAB) in their FAB Performance Monitoring Reports (PMRs), as well as to provide feedback on safety performance and against targets, when applicable.
-The final third Chapter provides a summary of the safety performance achieved and observations.
+- 1.1.1 This Annual Monitoring Report 2018 Annex III Safety Report was prepared by the European Union Aviation Safety Agency (EASA) in support to the Performance Review Body (PRB) of the Single European Sky (SES).
+It covers the fourth year (2018) of the second Reference Period (RP2), which runs for five years from 2015 to 2019.
+The report provides a summary of the performance of Air Navigation Services (ANS) and network functions achieved for 2018 in the Key Performance Area (KPA) of safety.
+It refers to, and uses data from, the Member States subject to the provisions of the SES Performance Scheme in RP2, as laid down in Article 1 of Regulation (EU) No 390/2013.
+Therefore, it covers the 28 EU Member States, plus Norway and Switzerland. - 1.1.2 The document is structured in four Chapters.
+This first Chapter describes the background and a brief reminder of Safety (Key) Performance Indicators (S(K)PIs) and targets used in the RP2, and the process and methods used to collect data, to assess and to review the performance of the ANS from a safety perspective.
+This section is similar to the one published in the previous years, but it is repeated for convenience of the reader.
+The second Chapter presents and analyses in detail the achieved values of S(K)PIs during the year 2018 and previous years of RP2, based on the information gathered from the submitted data from each Member State/Functional Airspace Block (FAB) in their FAB Performance Monitoring Reports (PMRs).
+Where applicable, it provides feedback on safety performance against targets.
+The third Chapter provides an assessment of safety indicators of the network functions for 2018.
+The final fourth Chapter provides a summary of observations concerning 2018 safety performance.